 These factors included water availability and drinkability, water removal, air pollution, quality of sewage system and traffic congestion.

 Montreal is best known for its bicycle use as a means of transport in Canada.
 The city is increasing its bicycle paths from 400km to 800 km.
 And has also introduced a bike program for the public Bixi, within the city.
 Probably this town understands the importance of the city’s transformation of its energy consumption.
 Green transport like biking reduces the use of fossil fuels and hence reducing emissions.

-In Montreal, green transportation is a great deal, and the city is aiming for new electric vehicle sharing program by the year 2020.
+In Montreal, green transportation is a great deal, and the city is aiming for a new electric vehicle sharing program by the year 2020.
 By implementing such an initiative means fewer automobiles on the roads hence quality air and fewer greenhouse emissions.